anandsamant/CabSPredictionModel/README.md

 # app.py
 It uses flask and pickle modules to connect Index.html to MLR.py

+# Model Limitation : According to taxi.csv
+It asks four things from user and predict number of weekly rides to driver.
+1. PricePerWeek : ranges from (( 10 to 110 ))
+2. Population : ranges from (( 1500000  to 1850000 ))
+3. Monthlyincome : ranges from (( 5500 to 17000 ))
+4. Averageparkingpermonth : ranges from (( 50 to 200 ))

-For starting the file.
-Use python app.py in terminal in that folder.
+For starting the file:-  Use (( python app.py ))  in terminal in that folder.

 Requirements :
 Python , Flask , Numpy , Scipy , Scikit-learn , Pandas.